obrobrio2000/Samsung-Quick-Share-4-All/README.md

 # Samsung Quick Share 4 All
-This tiny batch script (run as admin!) makes Samsung Quick Share working on non-Samsung Windows PCs by spoofing a registry value that the program checks when opening.
+This tiny batch script makes Samsung Quick Share working on non-Samsung Windows PCs by spoofing a registry value that the program checks when opening.

+To use it, right-click on it and run as administrator.

 To make it launch at startup, create a task in Task Scheduler (check "run with highest privileges" when creating it).